Vintage Story: Development

-One of the most popular features of the game is its modding API, which is praised for its flexibility and quality.
+One of the most popular features of the game is its modding API, which has been praised for its flexibility and quality.

 Reception

-Vintage Story has been praised by critics as having impressive depth and being on a completely different level to other block-based survival games.
-Power Up Gaming was impressed with the way it handles crafting and inventory management, noting that the game fixes all the "nagging problems that everyone has" in other open-world survival block-based games by allowing the player to open multiple menus at the same time and interact with items more naturally.
-After the release of the Seasons Update in 2020, Gaming On Linux praised the game mechanics as "rewarding" and having a "surprising amount of depth", despite having to play through a "slow and difficult" start.
-A critic found the content of Vintage Story to be a more atmospheric survival experience compared to Minecraft which "is far too tame to be believable."
+Power Up Gaming described Vintage Story as being "on a completely different level" than other block-based survival games due to its approach to crafting and inventory management, noting that the game fixes all the "nagging problems that everyone has" in other open-world survival block-based games by allowing the player to open multiple menus at the same time and interact with items more naturally.
+A critic found the content of Vintage Story to be a more atmospheric survival experience compared to Minecraft which he considered "too tame".

 Rock Paper Shotgun praised the world generation, animations, and modding.
 In another review Rock Paper Shotgun mostly focused on the much better performance of Vintage Story, compared to Minecraft.
 A review by Sportskeeda praised the graphics, as well as the mineralogy.
 Digital Trends heralded the unique gameplay and crafting system for their quality, as well as the flexibility of the game.